nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p93 -->
 Engaging deeply with Scripture is the foundation of discipleship.
-Jesus emphasized the importance of God’s Word in spiritual growth, declaring that *“man shall not live by bread alone, but by every word that proceeds out of the mouth of God”* (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="4" data-verses="4" data-lang="en" data-version="NKJV">Matthew 4:4</span>).
+Jesus emphasized the importance of God’s Word in spiritual growth, declaring that *“man shall not live by bread alone, but by every word that proceeds out of the mouth of God”* (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="4" data-verses="4" data-lang="en" data-version="NKJV">Matthew 4:4</span>).
 Regular Bible study and memorization enable disciples to internalize truth, combat falsehoods, and apply God’s wisdom to daily life.

 <!-- p94 -->
-Disciples must be encouraged to immerse themselves in Scripture, not merely as an academic exercise but to know God and transform their hearts (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="119" data-verses="105" data-lang="en" data-version="NKJV">Psalm 119:105</span>).
+Disciples must be encouraged to immerse themselves in Scripture, not merely as an academic exercise but to know God and transform their hearts (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="119" data-verses="105" data-lang="en" data-version="NKJV">Psalm 119:105</span>).
 Practical approaches, such as reading plans, study guides, and group discussions, provide opportunities to explore doctrine and discuss application in community.
-By building habits of regular study, disciples lay a solid foundation for spiritual maturity and fruitful ministry (<span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>).
+By building habits of regular study, disciples lay a solid foundation for spiritual maturity and fruitful ministry (<span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>).

 <!-- p95 -->